 team with that capability.
 There are risks when you choose to distribute decision

-making authority, for example, ensuring that teams are meeting internal standards.
+making authority, for example, ensure that teams are meeting internal standards.
+We

 who ensure that teams raise the bar on the standards they need to meet.
 Second, we

 Good intentions never work, you need good mechanisms to make anything happen Jeff Bezos.
 This means replacing humans best efforts with mechanisms (often automated)

 that check for compliance with rules or process. ] » that carry out automated checks to ensure standards are being met.
 This distributed